Sondos-Jaber/mysql_hands_on_with_python/README.md

 A statistical approach, specifically Boxplot analysis, is utilized to identify outliers within the dataset.

 ## 4. Customer Satisfaction Modeling
-The ultimate goal is to create a model for predicting customer satisfaction.
+The ultimate goal is to create a model for predicting customer satisfaction applying ***SVM (Support Vector Machine) classifier***.
 This involves:
 Utilizing both categorical and numerical inputs.
 Employing a binary classification target variable.
 ### 4.1 Algorithm Selection